OpenTechStrategies/streetcrm/INSTALL.md

         $ cd streetcrm
         $ virtualenv --python=python3.4 .
+        # Note: if you don't have python 3.4, check which version you
+        # have by running python3 --version.
+You might want to replace
+        # this with `virtualenv --python=python3.5 .` or similar.
         $ source bin/activate
         $ pip install -U -r requirements.txt
         $ pip install psycopg2